 Ancient manufacturing techniques

 The history of the use of materials by mankind for the fabrication of tools is a complex one and entangled with the very same definition of the human species.
-Through understanding of the development of technical abilities and the interaction and modification of the natural environment, we can gain information about the level of sophistication reached by ancient civilizations.
-Some manufacturing processes have been documented, but the knowledge associated to others has been lost in the flow of history.
+By understanding the development of technical abilities and the interaction and modification of the natural environment, we can gain information about the level of sophistication reached by ancient civilizations.
+Some manufacturing processes have been documented, but the knowledge associated with others has been lost in the flow of history.
 An accurate study of the composition and the microstructure of materials can identify some peculiar signatures related to ancient manufacturing processes and rediscover the technology of the past.
-Until recently, especially concerning metal objects, this task was mainly fulfilled basing on invasive standard analytical techniques conducted on sacrificial samples.
-However even sub-millimetre sampling damage to works of substantial cultural heritage can be unacceptable for highly valued artefacts.
-Nuclear methods have been well-established to effectively complement or, in some case, substitute an invasive experimental approach.
+Until recently, especially concerning metal objects, this task was mainly fulfilled based on invasive standard analytical techniques conducted on sacrificial samples.
+However, even sub-millimetre sampling damage to works of substantial cultural heritage can be unacceptable for highly valued artefacts.
+Nuclear methods have been well-established to effectively complement or, in some cases, substitute an invasive experimental approach.

 Dating, provenance and authenticity

 The aesthetic, stylistic and chemical evolution of the material in time provides reference scales that can be used to interpret technological and artistic changes throughout human history.
-The same knowledge is used to recognize forged antiquities and art works.
-In fact, authenticity tests are based on laboratory data that expose artistic, stylistic, and physico-chemical features that are inconsistent with the supposed age of the artefact.
+The same knowledge is used to recognise forged antiquities and artworks.
+In fact, authenticity tests are based on laboratory data that expose artistic, stylistic, and Physico-chemical features that are inconsistent with the supposed age of the artefact.
 Extensive scientific analysis of the certified works of an artist may also help in the attribution task, to the point that connoisseurship increasingly leads the way to technical art history.

 ANSTO seeks collaboration and partnerships with museums and research organisations working in the field of Cultural Heritage.